-Dark sector particles could be produced from the interactions of either the $e^-$ or the $e^+$ beam with the corresponding beam dump.
+Dark sector particles could be produced from the interactions of either the e^- or the e^+ beam with the corresponding beam dump.
 Since such particles are very weakly coupled to ordinary matter, they could propagate through the beam dump and the muon shield without interacting, and decay back to the SM after that.
-Such events could be probed by detectors located 50-100 m away from the beam dump and behind the muon shield, searching for visible decay products (e.g. signatures involving two or more leptons, or two or more photons) [393].
+Such events could be probed by detectors located 50-100 m away from the beam dump and behind the muon shield, searching for visible decay products (e.g. signatures involving two or more leptons, or two or more photons) [568].
 Alternatively, the dark sector particles could decay to other dark sector states, such as the stable DM particles.
-A detector could be mounted behind the muon shield to search for elastic scattering of DM particles on atomic electrons, similarly to what has been proposed for the BDX experiment at JLAB [394].
+A detector could be mounted behind the muon shield to search for elastic scattering of DM particles on atomic electrons, similarly to what has been proposed for the BDX experiment at Jefferson Lab [569].

 In this section, we discuss the discovery prospects of (both visible and invisible) dark particles at the ILC beam dump experiment.
-The ILC environment offers unique advantages for this type of physics: highest-energy lepton beams available at any existing or planned machine; very high integrated luminosity (about $4 \times 10^{21}$ particles on target per year for the main beam dumps at ILC-250) and the availability of both electron and positron beams.
-These features will enable the
+The ILC environment offers unique advantages for this type of physics: highest-energy lepton beams available at any existing or planned machine; very high integrated luminosity (about 4×10^{21} particles on target per year for the main beam dumps at ILC-250) and the availability of both electron and positron beams.
+These features will enable the ILC experiments to expand the reach of searches for dark particles to higher masses and smaller couplings.

 Figure 11.3: Reach of the ILC search for dark photon decaying invisibly to a pair of stable dark matter particles.
 For comparison, the current constraints (shaded) and reach of proposed BDX and LDMX experiments are also shown.
 Blue lines indicate the parameters where the DM thermal relic density matches the observed value.
-From [?].